 Myth Four: Simulation Tools Are Expensive

 Simulation tools that utilize cloud computing do away with much of the costs associated with traditional simulation.
 Not only do they require no hardware installation or space for a workstation on-premise, but they are also inherently scalable; users only pay for what they use.
 Integrating cloud-based simulation into thermal management design also holds the potential for reducing enormous costs in the product development process.
 The more realized a product becomes to its final version the more costly modifications become.
 With simulation tools, designers can identify a problem before money is spent on producing physical prototypes.
-So, in addition to shortening the overall time-to-market, simulation can mitigate unforeseen costs.
+This is why Raycore Lights use SimScale to shorten the design and prototype lifecycle of their products.
+In addition to reducing the overall time-to-market, simulation can mitigate unforeseen costs.

 Dispelling myths of electronics cooling can open up the world of simulation to engineers and help them analyze thermal management and optimize their design for best results and improved products.